 Navigating your pain maze

+For you the conundrum begins when you decide you want to use natural therapies or products to treat your aches and pains.
+Where do you start?
+How do you figure out what therapy or product to choose from?
+And what therapist do you entrust with your body in its currently fragile and pained state?
 Choosing the right treatment, product or therapist can be like running the gauntlet.
 In fact, I would liken it to being in a pain maze, plenty of routes to choose from some of which are dead ends.
-Not that you know that until you get there which, costs you a lot of time & money and worst of all you’re still in pain.
+Not that you know that until you get there which, costs you a lot of time & money and worst of all you’re potentially still in pain.

 Why is natural healthcare considered the alternative option?